 So if you are interested in learning how to raise more of your poultry’s food (even if you don’t have a lot of space), this could be the post you’ve been waiting for.

 - A plastic 3-drawer storage container.
 (The containers where the drawers pull in and out.)

 - Duct Tape

 Before we start, I want to start off by saying that mealworms are not the red worms that you use for your compost pile or garden.
 Mealworms are smaller.
 People often buy them in packaging at feed stores as chicken treats.

-I was afraid I’d have big, red worms crawling inside of something in my house.
-At the time, I was mortified until I found out how discrete this process could be done and that I was raising ‘smaller’ worms.
+I was afraid I’d have big, red worms crawling around the house.
+At the time, I was grossed out until I found out how discrete this process could be done and that I was raising ‘smaller’ worms.